 Mi Via waiver services and budget are outlined in the participant's Service and Support Plan (SSP).
 The SSPs are developed through a person-centered planning process which allows participants to select services that will help them achieve personally defined outcomes in the most integrated community setting.
 The SSP is created by the Mi Via participant with the assistance of their Consultant.
 Consultants provide information, support, guidance, and assistance to participants during the Medicaid eligibility process and afterwards during SSP development.
 Consultants serve to help the participant identify supports, services and goods that meet their need for Mi Via waiver services and are specific to the participant's qualifying condition.
 The level of support a Consultant provides is unique to the individual participant and their ability to self-direct in the Mi Via program.

-The MCO Comprehensive Care Plan & the 1915(c) HCBS Waiver Service Plan (ISP or the SSP)
+MCO CARE COORDINATION ACTIVITIES & THE 1915 (c) HCBS WAVIER SERVICE PLAN (ISP OR SSP)